Stephen-ODriscoll/PlutoUtils/docs/logger.md

 2. Takes a **std::size_t** and sets this to be the new log buffer flush size.

 #### file_rotation_size()
 The size of the file (in bytes) whereby the file will be rotated.
 Rotated means that the current file will have "_1" appended and any other file will have their number incremented.
-0 means no rotation, log files will grow indefinitely.
+0 means no rotation and log files will grow indefinitely.
 1. Returns a **std::size_t** representing the current log file rotation size.
 2. Takes a **std::size_t** and sets this to be the new log file rotation size.